Pulse dialing: Rotary dial

-Strowger also filed the first patent for a rotary dial in 1891.
-The first dials worked by direct, forward action.
-The pulses were sent as the user rotated the dial to the finger stop starting at a different position for each digit transmitted.
+The first rotary dials worked by creating current interruptions on two separate direct current circuits (three-wire system) to actuate stepping motors in a vertical and horizontal (rotational) switch arrangement.
 Operating the dial error-free required smooth rotary motion of the finger wheel by the user, but was found as too unreliable.
-This mechanism was soon refined to include a recoil spring and a centrifugal governor to control the recoil speed.
+Later dials after c.
+1907 produced just a single pulse train on a 2-wire circuit as the user rotated the dial to the finger stop starting at a different position for each digit transmitted.
+This mechanism was refined to include a recoil spring and a centrifugal governor to control the recoil speed.
 The user selected a digit to be dialed by inserting a finger into the corresponding hole and rotated the dial to the finger stop.
 When released from this position, the dial pulsing contacts were opened and closed repeatedly, thus interrupting the loop current in a pattern on the return to the home position.
 The exchange switch decoded the pattern for each digit thus transmitted by stepping relays or by accumulation in digit registers.

 Pulse rate and coding

-In the first electromechanical switching systems, the current pulses generated by the rotary dial on the local loop directly operated electrical stepping switches at the central office.
-The mechanical nature of these relays generally limited the speed of operation, the pulsing rate, to ten pulses per second.
+The mechanical nature of the stepping switches or relays employed at the switching system generally limited the speed of operation, the pulsing rate, to ten pulses per second.